z88dk/z88dk/libsrc/_DEVELOPMENT/adt/w_vector/readme.txt

 offset   size (bytes)   description

-  0           2         void *array, array managed by vector 2           2         size_t size, number of occupied bytes in vector 4           2         capacity, allocated size of array in bytes 6           2         max_size, maximum allocation for array in bytes
+  0           2         void *data, array managed by vector 2           2         size_t size, number of occupied bytes in vector 4           2         capacity, allocated size of array in bytes 6           2         max_size, maximum allocation for array in bytes